idia640/presentations/week09/PITCHME.md

 ”Unusual events (such as botulism) attract disproportionate attention and are consequently perceived as less unusual than they really are." pg 138

-From our own experiences in recent times, Kahneman's statement that "estimates of deaths warped by media coverage which is biased toward novelty and poignancy" is particuarly applicable.
+From our own experiences in recent times, Kahneman's statement that "estimates of deaths warped by media coverage which is biased toward novelty and poignancy" is particularly applicable.

 If you think back to Damasio, the "ease at which ideas of various risk that come to mind are inextricably linked to emotional reactions."
 There is "almost a direct representation of activation of ideas in associative memory."